ElliNet13/minecraft-randomiser/README.md

 This randomises the Minecraft data pack, which includes files such as loot tables for random block drops, recipes, advancements, and experimentally structures (disabled by default, some configurations crash).

-~~Has only been tested on the 1.14.3 data pack.
-This may not be fully compatible with custom data packs (especially randomised advancements).
-Please report any issues you have.~~

-I tested it and it kinda works on 1.16-pre7 lol

 ### Usage

 `python3 data_randomiser.py -h` - Get the program's help and list of options.